OldManUmby/Sundered-Shadows/Manuscript/10a--Dwarf.md

 ##### Deep Dwarf Traits

-***Darkvision.*** `See acuity in total darkness to a range of 60 feet.`
+***Darkvision.*** `See acutely in total darkness to a range of 60 feet.`
 ***Shadowcraft.*** `Blend into shadows and dark places (as Invisibility spell).`

 #### Hill Dwarf

 Hill Dwarves are well-known for their friendly personalities and close relationships with the outside world.
 They live in the undulating hills and valleys next to magnificent mountain ranges.
 Hill Dwarves, in contrast to their mountain-dwelling relatives, have seized the chances offered by their proximity to other cultures.
 Hill Dwarves have developed thriving trade networks, are known for creating outstanding armor and weaponry, and have an innate love for blacksmithing.
 They have perfected their techniques to produce exceptional armor and weapons for many different races.

 ##### Connected to Nature